bugmancx/discord_minecraft_release_bot/README.md

 # Contributors

-Python variation contributed by TheUnlocked based on first version of the script.
-May be out of date and is unmaintained.
+In an earlier version, a Python variation of this script was created and contributed by TheUnlocked.
+As it is unmaintained and does not follow the latest version changes, it has been removed from this repository but can be found at https://github.com/TheUnlocked/discord_minecraft_release_bot if there is still an interest in it.